sparktsang/sparktsang.github.io/_posts/investment-first-principles.md

 Finally, we must clarify the term "investing."
 In its broadest sense, it is any deployment of capital with the expectation of a return.
 A narrower definition, often set in opposition to "speculation," requires some form of diligent analysis prior to the deployment of capital.
 The fascinating truth, and a testament to the robustness of our inquiry, is that it does not matter which definition one adopts at the outset.

 For this treatise will demonstrate that any activity capable of generating perennial profit must, by necessity, be a form of investing in the narrow sense.
 Indeed, we shall go further.
 The domain of perennial profit is narrower still: all perennial profit is the fruit of rigorous analysis, yet not all rigorous analysis bears such fruit.

+---

+### **II.
+The Logical Architecture of Perennial Profit**

+To dissect the universal principle of perennial profit, we must first construct a precise logical architecture for the concept itself.
+As stated, perennial profit implies a continuous series of gains, presupposing a sequence of investment activities that can be verified as profitable in aggregate over a historical period.
+This, however, is an insufficient condition.
+A mere track record of past profitability does not fulfill the definition.
+When someone claims to be a "perennially profitable investor," the rational listener understands this to be more than a statement about the past; it is an assertion about the future.
+This treatise, engaging in no semantic games, accepts this common-sense understanding: perennial profit must encompass a demonstrable and sustainable trend of profitability that extends into the foreseeable future.

+Therefore, perennial profit logically entails two distinct components:

+1.  **A verifiable record of aggregate profit from a series of past investment activities.**
+2.  **A demonstrable basis for concluding that a similar series of future activities will exhibit a reasonably sustainable trend of profitability.**

+The stipulation of "similar" activities is crucial.
+If there is no logical continuity between the activities of the past (1) and those of the future (2), the temporal chain of "perennial profit" is broken.
+The very concept implies a consistent underlying logic that bridges yesterday and tomorrow.

+Our next inquiry is to identify the *subject* of this perennial profit.
+Who, or what, is the agent of this success?
+This question is paramount, for without knowing what it is that truly profits, we cannot fully grasp the nature of the outcome.

+The subject could be an institution, an individual, or a method.
+An institution, however, relies on individuals or methods for its execution.
+Thus, the ultimate subject is reducible to a collection of individuals and methods, or perhaps a single one of each.
+And if it is a collection, at least one of its constituent individuals or methods must be the source of the perennial profit for the whole to succeed.
+Our analysis can therefore be narrowed to the individual and the method.

+Consider an individual who achieves perennial profit.
+Two possibilities exist:

+1. The individual employs a method, or a collection of methods, to achieve this result.
+If a collection, then at least one of its constituent methods must be the effective source of profit.
+2. The individual employs no method at all.

+Setting aside cases of false claims, how are we to interpret the second scenario?
+Does it imply a flash of insight, an oracle whispering a stock ticker, followed by a transaction that invariably yields a gain—a pattern that repeats itself without fail?

+If this were the case, then regrettably, by our own rigorous definition, this individual has *not* achieved perennial profit.
+We can only observe that they have fulfilled the first condition: a verifiable record of past profit.
+We have utterly failed to establish the second: a demonstrable basis for concluding that this success is sustainable.
+To borrow from Bertrand Russell's classic illustration, this individual is like the inductivist turkey, observing the sun rise every morning and concluding it will rise again tomorrow, blissfully unaware of the impending Thanksgiving Day.
+For the person who uses "no method," we lack any logical framework to project their past performance into the future.

+Therefore, it is logically impossible for an individual to achieve perennial profit *without a method*.
+It follows that whether the nominal agent of success is an institution or an individual, the true, operational subject of perennial profit can only be a **method**.
+If it appears to be a collection of methods, it is because at least one among them is the active ingredient.
+Just as a medicine may contain only one effective compound, or two compounds that must work in synergy (which simply defines the "method" as their combination), so too is the engine of profit a singular, coherent process.